 - Ice helps decrease swelling and pain.
-Caregivers will place an ice pack on your scrotum every hour for 15 to 20 minutes.
+Healthcare providers will place an ice pack on your scrotum every hour for 15 to 20 minutes.

 - Pain medicine is given to take away or decrease your pain.
 Do not wait until the pain is severe to ask for your medicine.